Sacred Valley of the Incas, Peru: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you go to Sacred Valley of the Incas in December, you will notice that it can be chilly.
-Expect it to rain about half of the time.
-Average temperatures (including nighttime) are in the high 40s F (single digits C).
-There is frost 5-10 days this month.
+Traveling to Sacred Valley of the Incas in June, you will notice that it is brisk.
+Average temperatures (including nighttime) are in the low 40s F (single digits C).
+There is frost most days.

 What to wear/what to pack: